Shuozhen/DBiT-Notes/README.md

           ```
           The two files are in the same sequence now
         - The lncRNA.fa is using the Ensembl because there's no relating file in UCSC
+      - The original sorted.gtf still had some gene not well sorted, therefore, it lead to the huge redundancy of the expression matrix.
+(Mingyu figured out the issue)
+        Try the code below and rerun the STAR and st-pipeline. (finger crossed)

 ## HPC